boneycanute/Handson-backup/Elevation Handson/CSS Handson/TEXT_FORMATTING_LIVE_ONE/readme.md

 Follow all the given instructions and pass all the tests to complete this project.

-#### Testcases
+### Testcases

 Below is the list of test cases your code will be tested on:

-1. The `h1` selector should have color with value 'red' and text-align with value 'center'
+1. The 'h1' selector should have color with value 'red' and text-align with value 'center'
-2. The `p` selector should have background-color with value 'pink' and text-transform with value 'uppercase'
+2. The 'p' selector should have background-color with value 'pink' and text-transform with value 'uppercase'
-3. The `h2` selector should have text-decoration with value 'underline'
+3. The 'h2' selector should have text-decoration with value 'underline'
-4. The `h3` selector should have text-decoration with value 'overline'
+4. The 'h3' selector should have text-decoration with value 'overline'
-5. The `h4` selector should have letter-spacing with value '10px'
+5. The 'h4' selector should have letter-spacing with value '10px'